 - Toast all pieces until crispy and golden brown.
 Remove then set aside.

-- In a pan, heat 1 tablespoon of olive oil over medium-low heat.
+- In the same pan, heat 1 tablespoon of butter over medium-low heat.
 Pour in the egg cream mixture.
 Continuously stir with a spatula until small curdles of egg form.
 Cook until your desired doneness (I prefer mine a bit runny).
 Season with salt and pepper.